How to Write a Personal Thank You Note

 Writing thank you notes can be learned

-Writing thank you notes has become an obsolete practice.
+Writing thank you notes have become an obsolete practice.
 To the most recent two generations, thank you notes went out with the stone age.
 The best we can hope for from the majority of young people is a "thx" in a text or in a tweet.
 But for those who are interested in starting this archaic, but most needful activity, this hub is for you.

-Because of the effect of this digital age on our culture, where diminutive composition has become the norm, many don't really know what a thank you note looks like.
-Here you will find some tips, advice and samples to school you on how to express gratitude in the written word.
+Because of the effect of this digital age on our culture, where the diminutive composition has become the norm, many don't really know what a thank you note looks like.
+Here you will find some tips, advice, and samples to school you on how to express gratitude in the written word.
 The focus will on writing personal thank you notes - for gifts, hospitality, kindnesses, etc.

 When in doubt, for adults, ink is best.
-For young children, it may be safest to use pencil if they are still learning to write.
+For young children, it may be safest to use a pencil if they are still learning to write.
 Ink just looks nicer.
 If you want to be creative and artistic when writing a personal thank you note, different colors of ink are a nice touch, especially if you hand make your card.

-Hand written notes are best because they are more personal and reflect time and thought.
-However, type written is acceptable as well.
+Handwritten notes are best because they are more personal and reflect time and thought.
+However, typewritten is acceptable as well.
 Not everyone has legible handwriting or printing.
 Some are hindered by disabilities or other challenges that would hinder the process of writing a note by hand.
 If you are going to type your note you will not likely be able to type on a card.
 However, you can type a message and slip it into a note card.

 Although the message in a thank you note is the most important part of it, the medium one chooses can go along way in enhancing that message, e.g. a colorful or elegant sheet of stationery, card.

-The GenX-er's and Millenial's don't generally know what stationery is, so for that purpose I offer a definition and image.
+The GenX-er's and Millenial's don't generally know what stationery is, so for that purpose, I offer a definition and image.

 Many choose to say thank you with a card.
 If you want to convey that you're not interested in putting any time or thought into the note, then buy a card with a thank you sentiment already in it, sign it without any personal note, and send it.
 This is not to say buying a card with a beautiful sentiment of thanks is wrong, but it is best, if you write a something in it to personalize it, especially if the sentiment already imprinted on the card is one sentence or a few words, such as THANK YOU FOR YOUR THOUGHTFULNESS.